SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-primitives/chip.md

 # {{ $frontmatter.title }}

 The chip component presents information in a compact, visually distinct format.
 It can display text, icons, or both and supports various styles, including outlined, elevated, and text-only appearances.
-When the closable option is enabled, users can interact with the chip to remove it.
 ## Example

-Below is an example of the button component.
+Below is an example of the chip component.

 <ComponentExample :fixed="true">